Quansight/.github/CODE_OF_CONDUCT.md

 to conform to the Code of Conduct.
 Possible consequences for breaching this Code of Conduct are listed below.

-Incidents concerning Quansight employees may be referred to the Quansight HR staff.
+Incidents concerning Quansight employees may be referred to Quansight's HR staff.

 If you have questions about interpreting this Code of Conduct, please reach out